 In no event shall Career-tasu be responsible or liable for the acquisition of Personal Information by a third party if:

-(1) the Member discloses the Personal Information to a specific Client using the tools of CFN or by any other means; or
+(1) The Member discloses the Personal Information to a specific Client using the tools of CFN or by any other means; or

-(2) the person in question can be unexpectedly identified from any registered information other than Personal Information.
+(2) The person in question can be unexpectedly identified from any registered information other than Personal Information.

 7. Statistics